How To Get Into Airport Lounges On Your Next Trip

 So, to recap, there are three main types of airport lounges and various ways to get into them.
 But the first thing you need to do is know which lounges are available at your home airports!
 We actually have all of the below credit cards and a lot of experience using these lounges all over the world.

-Unless you are a top-tier loyalist to particular airlines or purchasing first-class international fares, you are going to need to rely on credit cards for lounge access.
+Unless you are a top-tier loyalist with particular airlines or purchasing first-class international fares, you will need to rely on credit cards for lounge access.

 Honestly, being able to access these lounges for complimentary food and drink has saved us so much money when we travel.
 We never pay for anything in the airports anymore!

-In my opinion, the Capital One Venture X is the best starter travel credit card for families to access lounges for a few reasons.
+In my opinion, the Capital One Venture X has been the best starter travel credit card for families seeking lounge access for a few reasons.

-The Capital One Venture X also earns 2 points for every dollar spent, making it a great credit card for everyday spending.
+The Capital One Venture X also earns 2 points per dollar spent, making it a great credit card for everyday purchases.

 Click here to learn more about signing up for the Capital One Venture X and getting a fantastic signup bonus!